 HEAD” state, and it can be visualized as the following:

-On the other hand, checking out an old file does affect the current state of your repository.
-You can re-commit the old version in a new snapshot as you would any other file.
+HEAD pointer.
+It remains on the same branch and same commit, avoiding a 'detached head' state.
+You can then commit the old version of the file in a new snapshot as you would any other changes.
 So, in effect, this usage of

-git checkout serves as a way to revert back to an old version of an individual file.
+git checkout on a file, serves as a way to revert back to an old version of an individual file.
 For more information on these two modes visit the

 This example assumes that you’ve started developing a crazy experiment, but you’re not sure if you want to keep it or not.
 To help you decide, you want to take a look at the state of the project before you started your experiment.
 First, you’ll need to find the ID of the revision you want to see.